jlavallee/flightstats-client-scala/README.md

 `Promises` returned by API methods.

 Each API is suppororted by a client class which provides methods for each available endpoint.
-All communication is done using JSONN.
-Response objects are modeled by case classes, except where the number of fields surpases the case class limit.
+Response objects are modeled by case classes, except where the number of fields surpasses the case class limit.

 ## Example usage: